Diapolo10/clan-quest-osrs-discord-bot/README.md

 1. [Fork][Forking a repository] this repository to your own GitHub account and then [clone][Cloning a repository] it to your local device
 2. Install `poetry` (if it isn't already installed)
-3. Run `poetry install` in the project directory.
+3. Run `poetry install --with dev,linters,tests` in the project directory.
 This fetches development dependencies like `pytest` and sets up everything for you to start debugging

 As always, you can run the tests using: `poetry run pytest`